tasfia123/shopping-cart/README.md

  pip install -r requirements.txt
  ```
 Add a new ".env" file to the root directory of this repo, and place contents like the following inside:

-The Tax Rate can be for any state tax that you are interested in using
+Note: You can populate the Tax Rate  for any state tax that you are interested in using.
  ```
  TAX_RATE=0.0875
 ```